NaturalCosmetic/softacad2015/README.md

 # eBay

-## Here we have all the files for the project
+## Structure

+* cms - the admin area
+* common - We keep our classes there
+* resources - js, css, images
+* storage - uploading files there